A Beginner's Guide to Yoga

 Recommended Yoga Gear

-With that said, while you don’t need a fancy mat or impressive clothes to begin a yoga practice, once you dive in, you may find that you’d like some gear that will last you a long time.
-So I’ll recommend some of my favorite items that have withstood the test of time, lasted through even the toughest of classes, and just purely make me happy to use them.
+While you don’t need a fancy mat or impressive clothes to begin a yoga practice, once you dive in, you may find that you’d like some gear that will last the test of time.
+So I’ll recommend some of my favorite items that have been tested to be amazing through even the toughest of classes, and just purely make me happy to use them as part of my practice.

 Yoga for Tension Release